NatronGitHub/Natron/Documentation/source/devel/PythonReference/NatronEngine/Effect.rst

     :rtype: :class:`Tracker<NatronEngine.Tracker>`

 Returns the tracker context for this node.
 Currently only the Tracker node has a tracker context.
-The tracker context is in charge of maintaining all informations relative to :doc:`Tracks<Track>`.
+The tracker context is in charge of maintaining all information relative to :doc:`Tracks<Track>`.
 Most of the nodes don't have a tracker context though and this function will return None.